matprime/simpleCoinFlipContract/README.md

-This Ethereum Solidity contract allows you to flip virtual coins and bet agains contract based on 50% of randomness for every flip.
+This Ethereum Solidity smart contract allows you to flip virtual coins and bet agains smart contract based on 50% of randomness for every flip.

 Package of files in repository also include html, js and css files